-What should I do if I run out of medication?
+What should I do if I run out of atropine?

 Try to ensure that you have enough medication in advance of it running out.
 However, if you do run out contact your own vet for further advice and restart the course as soon as possible.
-Stopping prednisolone acetate suddenly, after use for more than one month, can be dangerous and should be avoided.